smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 </struct>

 ```
 Note: A published app services can change the capabilities of other systemCapabilityType(s) and trigger a corresponding onSystemCapabilityUpdated for that type.
-For example, an app that publishes a navigation service on a head unit that does not support navigation will send onSystemCapabilityUpdated notifications to apps that are subscribed to systemCapabilityTypes NAVIGATION and/or APP_SERVICES.
+For example, an app that publishes a navigation service on a head unit that does not have a native navigation solution will send onSystemCapabilityUpdated notifications to apps that are subscribed to systemCapabilityTypes NAVIGATION and/or APP_SERVICES.

 ##### Notifying provider of removal